iobroker-community-adapters/ioBroker.device-watcher/.github/ISSUE_TEMPLATE/new-adapter-support-request.md

 ---
-name: Feature request
+name: New adapter support request
-about: Suggest an idea for this project
+about: Suggest an request to add an new adapter
 title: ''
-labels: feature request
+labels: new adapter support
 assignees: ciddi89

 ---